getcommitapp/commit/docs/software-requirements-specification.md

     goal tracking with real financial stakes and social accountability.
   - Primary use cases:
     1. Daily wake-up challenge at a set time
-    2. Location-based workout (arrive and stay at a gym/park)
+    2. Location-based activity (arrive and stay at a gym/park)
-    3. Focused study session for a specified duration
+    3. Focused session for a specified duration (no-phone-use)
   - Differentiators: Ease of use, pooled stakes for group challenges.
   - Constraints/guiding principles: Instant money transfers between parties with minimal fees.